Jbleezy/BO1-Reimagined/README.md

 * Now uses model from Black Ops 3

 ## Wallbuys
+* Purchasing ammo no longer fills the clip
 * Decreased upgraded ammo cost from 4500 points to 2500 points
-* Can now purchase ammo if stock ammo is full but clip ammo is not full
 * Can now purchase ammo for weapons with attachments if only the attachment ammo is not full
-* Can now purchase ammo for dual wield weapons if only the left weapon clip is not full
-* Purchasing ammo for dual wield weapons will no longer fully fill the stock ammo if either of the clips are not full
 * Multiple players can now purchase the Bowie Knife and Sickle at the same time
-* Players now keep the Bowie Knife and Sickle when they down during the purchase animation
+* Players now keep the Bowie Knife and Sickle if they down during the purchase animation
 * Claymores, Bouncing Betties, and Spikemores now all require the player to be looking at the wallbuy to be able to buy them
 * Sniper cabinet: weapon ammo now costs exactly 25% the cost of the weapon